 All of this is naturally powered by Qualcomm's latest Snapdragon 855 processor and 8 gigabytes of RAM.
 Built-in storage memory: 256 GB.
 It can be expanded using microSD of up to 512 GB.

 Wait a minute...
 Did I say this is the world's lightest phone of size 5.5 inches and above (again)?
-Yes, it is: while last year's Aquos Zero used aramid fibre for the back panel, its successor has reinforced glass.
-While the official site doesn't discuss the materials utilised yet, I suspect the side frame is again made of magnesium alloy.
-It would have otherwise been impossible to achieve this new world record: measuring 158 x 74 x 8.8 mm, the Aquos Zero2 weighs a total of 143 grams!
-Last year's Aquos Zero was 146!
+Yes, it is: where last year's Aquos Zero used aramid fibre for the back panel, claiming the World's Lightest Phone title, its successor has reinforced glass.
+The side frame is again made of light and strong magnesium alloy.
+It would have otherwise been impossible to achieve this new world record: measuring 158 x 74 x 8.8 mm, the Aquos Zero2 weighs a total of 143 grams, while last year's Aquos Zero was 146.

 Like the Aquos Zero, the Zero2 has a special heat-dissipation design that is combined with two charging ICs allowing comfortable charging while playing games without turning the phone into a hot furnace.